-To finish your loom you can use a stain or vanish, either of which can be found at your local hardware or paint store.
+To finish your loom you can use a stain or varnish, either of which can be found at your local hardware or paint store.

 You can buy raw pine (or any other type of timber for that matter) to use to make your loom, it is much cheaper than dressed timber, but you will have to do a lot more work to smooth off the surfaces.

-The first step to make your own knitting loom is to measure out your pieces and mark the timber where the cuts need to be made.
+The first step if you want to make your own knitting loom is to measure out your pieces and mark the timber where the cuts need to be made.
 It is an old adage but still apt - measure twice, and cut once!

 To make your own knitting loom or board, you need six pieces, two side boards and four spacers.

 The two side pieces are the long strips of timber that function as needle beds.
 If you buy a knitting loom, you will find that they come in standard sizes but as you are making your own you get to decide how long you want it to be!

 For my loom, I cut two pieces 72.5cm (or 725mm) long.

 Spacers are small blocks of timber which fit between your main needle beds creating a gap that your knitted fabric goes through.
 You should make four, but more often than not you will only use two at a time.

 To work out how big to make the spacers measure the width of your timber and cut the length to match.
 Mine was 40mm wide, so I measured out 4 40mm blocks from the edge of the piece of timber.